syl20bnr/spacemacs/README.md

 # FAQ

-- Why manually installed packages with `package-install` are automatically deleted by `Spacemacs` when it starts ?
+1. **Why installed packages with package-install are automatically deleted by Spacemacs when it starts ?**
 To declare new packages you have to create a new configuration layer, see the quick start guide [here](https://github.com/syl20bnr/spacemacs#configuration).

+2. **Why the fonts on Windows looks so crappy ?**
+You can installed [MacType][] on Windows to get very nice looking fonts.
+It is also recommended to disable the smooth scrolling on Windows.

+3. **Why the powerline has no arrows in terminal even with a patched font ?**
+Emacs powerline implementation does not use patched fonts.
+There exist currently no mode-lines in Emacs that support patched font.
+The corresponding feature request for the powerline can be found [here][pw-patched-fonts].

 [Twitter]: http://i.imgur.com/tXSoThF.png
 [philosophy]: https://github.com/syl20bnr/spacemacs/blob/master/DOCUMENTATION.md#philosophy